Everything You Need To Know About Bipolar Disorder

 During manic episodes, people feel as if they are on a “high” and have extreme amounts of energy.
 In depressive episodes, people experience feelings of sadness or indifference.

 In addition to changing moods, bipolar disorder causes shifts in focus and activity levels.
 People with untreated BD can struggle with carrying out daily tasks.

 Approximately 10 million people in the U.S. have bipolar disorder.
 It impacts men and women equally.

 BD can impact sleep, self-esteem, appetite, and concentration.
 People with bipolar disorder can also have physical health issues, such as migraines, high blood pressure, and heart attacks.

 There are different types of bipolar disorders and like every individual living with it, the condition can impact each person differently.

 Though every form of BD leads to mood and energy level shifts, each type of bipolar disorder has its own characteristics.

 Bipolar I is the “classic” type of bipolar disorder with both manic and depressive episodes present.
-With this disorder, manic episodes last for at least seven days.
-The episodes are so severe that the person needs to seek immediate professional help.
+Bipolar I is characterized by one or more manic episode that lasts for at least seven days or leads someone to seek medical care.

+Some people with BD also experience symptoms of psychosis during a manic or depressive episode.
 Psychosis, or loss of contact with reality, leads the person to be unsure of what’s real and what’s not.
-Psychosis symptoms include, but aren’t limited to, hallucinations or delusions where the person experiences or believes something that isn’t real.

 Bipolar II is defined by episodes of hypomania, or an unusually energetic state of mind that affects mood, thoughts, and behaviors.
 The manic episodes are not as severe as in bipolar I. They may also be shorter in duration than manic episodes in bipolar I.